VihangaN/hacktoberfest-2023/README.md

 - Be respectful and open to feedback from maintainers and other contributors.

 - Remember that this project follows the Hacktober Fest code of conduct.
 Please be respectful and inclusive in your interactions.
+- ⚠️ We added a weather API key for easy use of the project since this is open source (not a best practice).
+Please don't misuse it.

 ## Contact